beefyfinance/beefy-dot-com/src/content/blog/beefy-partners-with-lido-to-bring-wsteth-vaults-to-arbitrum-and-optimism.md

 Beefy’s new wstETH Vaults provide four earning opportunities across Arbitrum and Optimism:

-1. wstETH-ETH on Optimism
+1. wstETH-ETH on Arbitrum
-2. wstETH-USDC on Optimism
+2. wstETH-USDC on Arbitrum
-3. Lido Shuffle (bbrfaWETH and wstETH) on Arbitrum
+3. Lido Shuffle on Optimism
-4. Yellow Submarine, Our Yield Machine (bbrfaWBTC, bbrfaUSD, and wstETH) on Arbitrum
+4. Yellow Submarine, Our Yield Machine on Optimism

 —